jlubo/memory-consolidation-stc/README.md

 The directory __analysis/__ contains Python scripts serving to analyze the data produced by the simulations.

+The directory __notebooks/__ contains Jupyter notebooks serving to reproduce data with a more graphical user interface.

-The package that is provided here has been developed and used for the following publications:
+The package that is provided here has been developed and used for a number of publications (see the list [here](PUBLICATIONS.md)).

-1. Luboeinski, J., Tetzlaff, C. Memory consolidation and improvement by synaptic tagging and capture in recurrent neural networks.
-Commun.
-Biol.
-4, 275 (2021). https://doi.org/10.1038/s42003-021-01778-y ---
-   _original model underlying the simulation code, investigation of synaptic consolidation and improvement of a single memory representation_

-2. Luboeinski, J., Tetzlaff, C. Organization and priming of long-term memory representations with two-phase plasticity.
-Cogn.
-Comput.
-(2022). https://doi.org/10.1007/s12559-022-10021-7 ---
-   _extension of the model, investigation of functional consequences of interactions between multiple memory representations in different paradigms_

-3. Lehr, A.B., Luboeinski, J., Tetzlaff, C. Neuromodulator-dependent synaptic tagging and capture retroactively controls neural coding in spiking neural networks.
-Sci.
-Rep., under review (2022). ---
-   _extension of the model, investigation of the effects of neuromodulator-dependent protein synthesis on memory consolidation_

-4. Luboeinski, J. The Role of Synaptic Tagging and Capture for Memory Dynamics in Spiking Neural Networks \[Dissertation\].
-University of Göttingen (2021). https://doi.org/10.53846/goediss-463 ---
-   _extension of the model, further investigation of multiple memory representations with attractor dynamics as well as characterization of plasticity regimes depending on pre- and post-synaptic firing rate_

-Please cite accordingly if you use parts of the software package or the model for your research (BibTeX code is found [here](BIBTEX.md)).
-Note that the simulation code provided here contains some features that have not been used in any publication yet.
-Please feel free to contact us for any questions.
+Please cite accordingly if you use parts of the code or the model for your research (BibTeX code can be found [here](BIBTEX.md)).
+Also note that the simulation code provided here contains some features that have not been used in any publication yet.
+Please feel free to [contact us](mailto:mail@jlubo.net) for any questions or comments!

 ## Simulation code